goneri/goneri.lebouder.net/content/posts/2015/01/create-thumbnail-images-of-a-set-of-pictures.md

 title = "Create thumbnail images of a set of pictures" date = 2015-01-03T14:10:32+00:00
 +++
-Load 4 pictures in a row from the input directory and create a thumbnail image:
+Load 4 pictures at a time from the input directory and create thumbnail montage images:

 ```
 #!/usr/bin/env python3